 Make Life Count (GED to Ph.D.) is a stimulating account of Craig J. Boykin’s inspiring journey from a very challenging upbringing to motivating millions across America.
-Leaders across America struggle with the role of leading at-risk students and their teachers.

 This is a motivational session for youth who may need a little extra motivation.
 This workshop is intended to inspire youth to #RISEABOVE their current situations and circumstances and achieve desired greatness.

 What is your mindset about success?, What are your goals in life?, Your words have power, Your attitude will determine your altitude, Surround yourself with those on the same mission as you, Education is the solution, it doesn’t matter what your problems are.
 Are you able to adapt to life, Your good character is the most important asset you have!